ingride-n/message-encoder/README.md

 # message-scrambler

-Encodes a Slack bot message
+Encodes and decodes a Slack bot message